mattegerton/FE-Northcoders-News/README.md

 A front end React project to host the API that was built: [here](https://github.com/mattegerton/BE2-northcoders-news).

+Deployed using [Netlify](https://www.netlify.com/).
+You can visit a live version [here](https://vigorous-yalow-2b97a3.netlify.com/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-To get started just fork and clone this project and run the following command in your terminal:
+To get started just fork and clone this project and run the following commands in your terminal:

 ```
+git clone [Copy the link from your forked repo]
+cd FE-Northcoders-News
 npm install
 ```
 This will install the following packages: